tremor-rs/tremor-www/docs/Operations/linked-transports.md

 ## Correlation

-If requests to and responses from a linked transport need to be correlated, the special metadata field `$correlation` can be used.
+If requests to and responses from a linked transport need to be correlated, the reserved metadata field `$correlation` can be used.
 It will be forwarded from the request event to the response event, so that some data from the request can be present in the response context.

 Example pipeline: